designedCOLLECTIVE we + you

-Recent Endeavors | FADE TO WHITE
+LOCZIdesign studio debut | FADE TO WHITE

 On October 24th, 2013 we opened the doors to our new LOCZIdesign studios while showcasing the stunning works of Los Angeles-based painter Gus Harper.
-Our new studio will host ongoing salon-style events showcasing exquisite decor and design of all kinds.
-Hosted by designedCOLLECTIVE, Fade to White was curated to enlivening the conversation between the interior design world, art world, and held as a tribute to our beloved friend and designedCOLLECTIVE contributor, Jacqueline Stolte.
+As designers, we are often creating from nothing and aspiring to infuse spaces with hope while fulfilling anther's dream.
+As such, we thought it fitting to launch our studio inspired by Gus and his work.
+Fade to White was curated to enlivening the conversation between the interior design world, art world, and held as a tribute to our beloved friend and designedCOLLECTIVE contributor, Jacqueline Stolte.

 designedCOLLECTIVE Meets Exploratorium

-Seed of Life, a designedCOLLECTIVE installation (above), was featured at the Exploratorium Opening Gala on April 12, 2013 one of the highlighted interior design vignettes tied into the evening’s theme, “Now this is where things get interesting.”
+Seed of Life, a designedCOLLECTIVE installation was featured at the Exploratorium Opening on April 12, 2013 one of the highlighted interior design vignettes tied into the evening’s theme, “Now this is where things get interesting.”
 Our lounge poetically "took root" in the heart of two halves of a majestic 330-year-old Douglas Fir tree, surrounded by a section of its trunk and gigantic root system.
 The Douglas Fir “Tree Experience” is also a part of the installation at the Exploratorium placed in a 8,000-square foot space that will focus on the life sciences. (see press release)